duriri/prompt-engineering/README.md

-# 🧠 Prompt Engineering Patterns

-Prompt engineering is the art and science of crafting inputs ("prompts") to get desired outputs from large language models (LLMs) like GPT, Claude, or Mistral.
-The way you ask matters — even small changes in wording can significantly impact the results.

-Although prompts can vary across different models and tasks, there are recurring **prompting techniques** that often work well.
-In this repository, we explore some of the most common and powerful prompt patterns with clear examples.

----

-## 🔍 Why Prompt Patterns Matter?

-Each task (e.g. summarization, reasoning, code generation) and each model may respond better to different prompting styles.
-Instead of writing prompts from scratch every time, it's helpful to learn **repeatable patterns** that often produce better results.

----

-## 🧰 Prompting Techniques Covered

-Here are some of the most important and widely used prompt engineering methods:

-### 🧠 Chain of Thought (CoT)
-Encourage the model to reason step by step before answering.
-Great for logic, math, and reasoning problems.

-> "Let's think step by step."

----

-### 📚 Few-Shot Prompting
-Show the model a few examples of input-output pairs before giving it a new one.
-Useful when fine-tuning is not available.

-> Input → Output
-> Input → Output
-> New Input → ?

----

-### 🎯 Zero-Shot Prompting
-Give the model a task without any examples — just a clear instruction.
-Surprisingly powerful with modern models.

-> "Summarize the following text in one sentence."

----

-### 🧑‍🏫 Role Prompting
-Assign a role or identity to the model to influence its behavior or tone.

-> "You are a professional editor.
-Fix grammar and tone in the following text."

----

-### 🔁 Self-Consistency
-Ask the model multiple times and use majority voting or pick the most consistent answer.
-Useful to reduce randomness in reasoning tasks.

----

-## 🙋‍♀️ Author

-**Faeze Abdoli Nejad**
-🎓 M.Sc. in AI (specialized in NLP & LLMs)
-📢 [Telegram: @Ml_duriri](https://t.me/Ml_duriri) – *Simplifying AI for Everyone*

----

----

-## 📄 License

-MIT License
+Prompt Engineering Patterns Repository
+Welcome to the Prompt Engineering Patterns Repository, a comprehensive resource dedicated to the art and science of crafting effective prompts for large language models (LLMs) such as GPT, Claude, and Mistral.
+Prompt engineering involves designing precise and contextually appropriate inputs to elicit optimal outputs from LLMs, balancing creativity and technical rigor.
+This repository provides a curated collection of prompting techniques, each accompanied by clear explanations, practical examples, and use cases.
+These patterns are designed to be reusable across various tasks, including text generation, reasoning, code synthesis, and more, enabling practitioners to achieve consistent and high-quality results.
+Why Prompt Engineering Matters
+Prompt engineering is critical because the structure, phrasing, and context of a prompt significantly influence an LLM's performance.
+Research shows that well-crafted prompts can improve model accuracy and relevance, especially in complex tasks like reasoning or creative writing (Brown et al., 2020; Liu et al., 2021).
+By leveraging repeatable prompt patterns, users can reduce trial-and-error, streamline workflows, and adapt techniques to diverse applications.
+Prompting Techniques
+This repository covers the following widely adopted prompt engineering techniques, each detailed in its own dedicated subdirectory:

+Chain of Thought (CoT): Encourages step-by-step reasoning to enhance performance on logical, mathematical, and analytical tasks.
+Few-Shot Prompting: Provides input-output examples to guide the model, ideal for tasks where fine-tuning is unavailable.
+Zero-Shot Prompting: Relies on clear instructions without examples, leveraging the model's pre-trained capabilities.
+Role Prompting: Assigns a specific persona or role to the model to tailor tone, style, or expertise.
+Self-Consistency: Uses multiple model responses with majority voting to improve reliability in reasoning tasks.

+Each technique includes a detailed README with definitions, examples, and best practices, making this repository a practical toolkit for researchers, developers, and AI enthusiasts.
+Getting Started
+To explore the patterns:

+Navigate to the subdirectory of the desired prompting technique.
+Review the README for an overview, use cases, and example prompts.
+Experiment with the provided examples using your preferred LLM platform.
+Adapt and extend the patterns to suit your specific tasks.

+Contributing
+Contributions are welcome!
+If you have additional prompt patterns, improvements, or examples, please submit a pull request or open an issue.
+Ensure your contributions align with the repository's structure and include clear documentation.
+Author
+Faeze Abdoli Nejad🎓 M.Sc. in Artificial Intelligence (Specializing in NLP & LLMs)📧 Contact: Telegram: @Ml_duriri🌟 Simplifying AI for Everyone
+References

+Brown, T., et al. (2020).
+Language Models are Few-Shot Learners. arXiv preprint arXiv:2005.14165.
+Liu, P., et al. (2021).
+Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing. arXiv preprint arXiv:2107.13586.

+License
+This repository is licensed under the MIT License.